r-lidar/lasR/README.md

 ## About

-`lasR` is developed openly by [r-lidar](https://www.r-lidar.com/).
+`lasr` is developed openly by [r-lidar](https://www.r-lidar.com/).

-The initial development of `lasR` was made possible through the financial support of [Laval University](https://www.ulaval.ca/en).
+The initial development of `lasr` was made possible through the financial support of [Laval University](https://www.ulaval.ca/en).
 To continue the development of this free software, we now offer consulting, programming, and training services.
 For more information, please visit [our website](https://www.r-lidar.com/).

 ## Install dependencies on GNU/Linux